bummbummgarage/bummbummgarage.github.io/privacy-policy.md

 - In the event that you should dispute the correctness of your data archived by us, we will usually need some time to verify this claim.
 During the time that this investigation is ongoing, you have the right to demand that we restrict the processing of your personal data.
 - If the processing of your personal data was/is conducted in an unlawful manner, you have the option to demand the restriction of the processing of your data in lieu of demanding the eradication of this data.
 - If we do not need your personal data any longer and you need it to exercise, defend or claim legal entitlements, you have the right to demand the restriction of the processing of your personal data instead of its eradication.
 - If you have raised an objection pursuant to Art.
-21 Sect.
-1 GDPR, your rights and our rights will have to be weighed against each other.
+21(1) GDPR, your rights and our rights will have to be weighed against each other.
 As long as it has not been determined whose interests prevail, you have the right to demand a restriction of the processing of your personal data.

 If you have restricted the processing of your personal data, these data – with the exception of their archiving – may be processed only subject to your consent or to claim, exercise or defend legal entitlements or to protect the rights of other natural persons or legal entities or for important public interest reasons cited by the European Union or a member state of the EU.